mgsisk/webcomic/readme.txt

 == Description ==

 Webcomic provides a host of features for creating, managing, and sharing webcomics.
 Take control of your webcomic with multi-comic management, theme integration, dynamic navigation, and more.
-You can read all about Webcomic's etensive features in [The Beginner's Guide to Webcomic](http://github.com/mgsisk/webcomic/wiki), or watch this video!
+You can read all about Webcomic's extensive features in [The Beginner's Guide to Webcomic](http://github.com/mgsisk/webcomic/wiki).

-= ★ New in Webcomic 4.1 ★ =
+= ☆ New in Webcomic 4.1 ☆ =

 Everything from the version 4 point releases and then some!
 Highlights include:

-- Extensive refactoring to improve performance and correct bugs.
+- Extensive refactoring to improve performance and fix bugs.
-- Join the Webcomic Network and share your site with other Webcomic users in the Webcomic Showcase.
-- Upgrade directly from Webcomic 1, 2, 3, or ComicPress.
+- Experimental support for upgrading directly from Webcomic 1, 2, 3, or ComicPress 2.7+.
 - Automatically upload webcomic previews with your tweets.
-- Utilize new and enhanced widgets for even greater site customization.
+- Utilize new and enhanced widgets for greater site customization.
+- Join the Webcomic Network and share your site with other Webcomic users on webcomic.nu and right in their WordPress dashboard.

 == Installation ==